vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 The tile color will automatically fall back to themeColor if you don’t set it.

-## popupComponent
+## hintComponent

 - Type: `string`
+- Default: `'SWHintPopup'`

+You can fill in the custom hint popup component path.

+## updateComponent

+- Type: `string`
 - Default: `'SWUpdatePopup'`

-You can fill in the custom pop-up component path.
+You can fill in the custom update popup component path.

 ## appendBase